davekilian/primer/whatis.md

 title: What is a Computer?
 ---

 If we want to know how computers work, it would sure be handy to know what a computer is!
-Much ink has been put to paper trying to nail down exactly what a computer is &mdash; and isn't &mdash; but much of that borders too much on math or philosophy to be helpful in this book.
+Much ink has been put to paper trying to nail down exactly what a computer is &mdash; and isn't &mdash; but a lot of that borders too much on math or philosophy to be helpful in this book.
 For now, let's just say this:

 <center><i>A computer is a programmable calculator.</i></center>